Skip to main content

 • What do we want our employee experience to be like?

-Having a baseline of why you are trying to implement a talent marketplace, and what you hope to get out of it, helps build your organization’s talent Northstar.
-As you work through this process, all of your decisions should be answering at least one of these questions.
+Having a baseline of why you’re implementing a talent marketplace, and what you hope to get out of it, helps build your organization’s talent Northstar.

-So it makes sense that involving them in the design process will not only ensure your solution meets their needs but also ensure they are equally invested in the success of the solution.
+Involving employees in the design process will not only ensure your solution meets their needs but also ensure they are equally invested in the success of the solution.

 If you have sufficient bandwidth and expertise you can create a homegrown talent marketplace solution.
 However, the vast majority of organizations would benefit significantly from partnering with a vendor to help support them on their internal talent marketplace journey.

-An off-the-shelf HR tech solution will afford you the ability to provide a robust User Interface (UI) and, most importantly, it will give you access to your vendor’s significant consulting experience and expertise in implementing these types of solutions.
+An off-the-shelf HR tech solution will afford you the ability to provide a robust user interface (UI) and, most importantly, it will give you access to your vendor’s significant consulting experience and expertise in implementing these types of solutions.

 Designing a talent marketplace requires a cross-functional team of colleagues from across HR and the business:

-• Business Leadership - Have ultimate ownership for the solution and drive the vision
+• Business leadership.
+Have ultimate ownership for the solution and drive the vision

-• Talent Management - Translate the leadership vision into reality by seamlessly integrating the talent marketplace into your organization's existing/future internal talent processes
+• Talent management.
+Translate the leadership vision into reality by seamlessly integrating the talent marketplace into your organization's existing/future internal talent processes

-• HR Technology Team - Accountable for the technological support of the platform and for driving the integration of your talent marketplace into your HR systems
+• HR technology team.
+Accountable for the technological support of the platform and for driving the integration of your talent marketplace into your HR systems

-• HR Business Partners - Act as a strategic partners both within the project team and for the leaders/employees they support
+• HR business partners.
+Act as a strategic partners both within the project team and for the leaders/employees they support

-• Business SMEs – Provide key insights into roles, provide feedback and support throughout
+• Business SMEs.
+Provide key insights into roles, provide feedback and support throughout

-This cross-functional team will need to be able to design and deliver all key components of the your internal talent marketplace:
+This cross-functional team will need to be able to design and deliver all key components of your internal talent marketplace:

 • Access to career paths

-• Role based competency assessments
+• Role-based competency assessments

 • A gig or stretch opportunity portal